 “How long can a guest stay in my rental property with me before it becomes a problem?”

 “Everyone is a little different with this, as it can come down to the owner’s personal preference, but the timeframe I usually give tenants is one month,” Emma said.

 “Any longer than that, and it will appear as though you are subletting the property without the owner’s prior consent, which is a breach of the Residential Tenancy Agreement and most likely, your Strata by-laws.”

 Emma said it’s always best to be upfront and honest with your real estate agent from the get-go.

 “When in doubt, just ask, and we’ll be able to let you know how best to proceed,” she said.

-A good rule to remember: The leaseholder is always responsible for their guests.
-If complaints are received, they will ultimately fall on the person who is on the lease agreement.
+A good rule to remember is that the leaseholder is always responsible for their guests.
+If complaints are received, they will ultimately fall on the person on the lease agreement.

 Your right to quiet enjoyment at the property